AWS What Is It? Business Guide to Its Services, Costs and Benefits

 AWS uses a consumption-based pricing model, meaning you only pay for the services and resources you use.
 Further, AWS offers a variety of pricing options to suit different types of workloads and use cases.

 • Pay-As-You-Go: Customers pay for the resources they use based on the usage time.
-For example, if you run an Amazon EC2 instance for 5 hours, you only pay for those 5 hours of usage.
+For example, if you run an Amazon EC2 instance for 5 hours, you only pay for that usage.

 • Reserved Prices and Long-Term Savings: Customers can commit to using an AWS service for a more extended period, obtaining significant discounts compared to pay-as-you-go pricing.
 This model is ideal for stable and predictable workloads.

-• Spot Instance Pricing: Even more significant discounts can be obtained if you are willing to use the capacity that AWS determines to be surplus at a given time.
-However, AWS can determine that this capacity is no longer surplus at any time and reclaim them, and can even interrupt ongoing operations on these resources.
+• Spot Instance Pricing: You can get significant discounts if you are willing to use AWS’ surplus capacity.
+However, AWS can reclassify this capacity as no longer surplus without notice.
+As a result, you could experience interruptions to ongoing operations when using these resources.

 • Data Transfer Pricing: AWS charges for customers’ data transfers between regions or between the cloud and on-premises networks.